Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 The script in this repository is designed to create a modified *preloader* based on the factory one, in which the fastboot lock flag is changed to unlocked.

+## General information
+This modification method preloads most of the preloader in a semblance of an engineering method.

+Everything is done thanks to a small deception, the preloader exploit.
+The SBC (Secure Boot Check) state can only be manipulated, provided that SBC: True, and provided that it is enabled via m_sec_boot.
+There are rare exceptions that need to be investigated.

+It is impossible to fully edit RAW without verification, I don't know how to implement it.
+That is why this repository will not help you bypass LK verification on many Oppo

 ---

 ## Instructions